Stock trader: Beating the market, fraud and scams

 The problems with mutual fund trading that cast market timing in a negative light occurred because the prospectuses written by the mutual fund companies strictly forbid short-term trading.
 Despite this prohibition, special clients were allowed to do it anyway.
 So, the problem was not with the trading strategy but rather with the unethical and unfair implementation of that strategy, which permitted some investors to engage in it while excluding others.
 All of the world's greatest investors rely, to some extent, on market timing for their success.
 Whether they base their buy-sell decisions on fundamental analysis of the markets, technical analysis of individual companies, personal intuition, or all of the above, the ultimate reason for their success involves making the right trades at the right time.
 In most cases, those decisions involve extended periods of time and are based on buy-and-hold investment strategies.
 Value investing is a clear example, as the strategy is based on buying stocks that trade for less than their intrinsic values and selling them when their value is recognized in the marketplace.
 Most value investors are known for their patience, as undervalued stocks often remain undervalued for significant periods of time.

 Some investors choose a blend of technical, fundamental and environmental factors to influence where and when they invest.
 These strategists reject the 'chance' theory of investing, and attribute their higher level of returns to both insight and discipline.

 Bernard Madoff claimed to make money for him and others by trading stocks; in fact, it was all fictitious (see Ponzi scheme).

 Financial fail and unsuccessful stories related with stock trading abound.
-Every year, a lot of money is wasted in non-peer-reviewed (and largely unregulated) publications and courses attended by credulous people that get persuaded and take the bill, hoping getting rich by trading on the markets.
+Every year, a lot of money is wasted in non-peer-reviewed (and largely unregulated) publications and courses attended by individuals that get persuaded and take the bill, hoping getting rich by trading on the markets.
 This opens the door to widespread promotion of inaccurate and unproven trading methods for stocks, bonds, commodities, or Forex, while generating sizable revenues for unscrupulous authors, advisers and self-titled trading gurus.
 Most active money managers produce worse returns than an index, such as the S&P 500.

 Speculation in stocks is a risky and complex undertaking because the direction of the markets are considered generally unpredictable and lack transparency, also financial regulators are sometimes unable to adequately detect, prevent and remediate irregularities committed by malicious listed companies or other financial market participants.
 In addition, the financial markets are subject to speculation.
 This does not invalidate the well documented true and genuine stories of large successes and consistent profitability of many individual stock investors and stock investing organizations in history.